 Skip to Main Content

-This guide is intended for students in Professor Jacqueline Goldsby's course and provides an overview of key resources in the Yale Library for studying James Baldwin's writings, life, and literary career.
+This guide is intended for students in Professor Jacqueline Goldsby's course and provides an overview of key resources in the Yale Library for your library skills and related assignments.

 Finding Resources Beyond Yale (union catalogs)